 - Shape = ESRI assigned feature type = "polyline". - coreID = unique number (ID) assigned to the core.
-Lotic cores contiguous with or connected by lentic cores are considered to be a single lotic core and assigned a single coreID. - lengthKm = stream length (km) of the core.
+Lotic cores contiguous with or connected by lentic cores are considered to be a single lotic core and assigned a single coreID. - type = indicator designating the polyline as "core". - lengthKm = stream length (km) of the core.
 The length of the lotic core is approximated by the number of 30 m centerline cells.
-In addition, lotic cores can include centerlines through contiguous wetlands as well as contiguous lentic cores; thus, length of the lotic core represents the approximate length of contiguous lotic (including through wetlands) and lentic cores. - system1, system2, system3 = list of the top three lotic ecological systems for which the core is particularly important; specifically, systems for which the cumulative ecological integrity of the system within the core is greater than expected (from a statistical perspective) given its distribution across the entire core area network.
+In addition, lotic cores can include centerlines through contiguous wetlands as well as contiguous lentic cores; thus, length of the lotic core represents the approximate length of contiguous lotic (including through wetlands) and lentic cores. - system1, system2, system3 = list of the top three lotic ecosystems for which the core is particularly important; specifically, systems for which the cumulative ecological integrity of the system within the core is greater than expected (from a statistical perspective) given its distribution across the entire core area network.
 Note, the lotic systems listed here are not necessarily the most abundant systems in the core, but rather reflect the systems for which the core is especially important.
-A complete listing of all aquatic systems present in the core (including wetland and lentic systems), along with their relative abundance, is available separately in the Ecosystem table described below.
+A complete listing of all aquatic systems present in the core (including wetland and lentic systems), along with their relative abundance, is available separately in the Ecosystem table described below. - scenario = internal use (file directory) to track the specific core area scenario.